giyugg/giyu_javapractice/README.md

 # My journey as I learn Java

 Hello!
-My name is Giyu and I'm here to share my progress on learning Java.<br>
+My name is Giyu, and I'm here to share my progress on learning Java.<br>
 This progress is based on the lesson I'm taking in [W3Schools JAVA course](https://www.w3schools.com/java/default.asp).
 Come see my examples here!

 ## My progress